rya-sge/access-denied/_posts/2024-12-16-10-Key-Differences-Between-MakerDAO-and-Liquity.md

 > Personal note

 This was indeed the case in 2020: a rapid price declines has provoked a $4 million shortfall on MakerDAO.
-In order to bring the system back to a healthy state, MKRhas been created and auctioned off to make up for the lost collateral value.
+In order to bring the system back to a healthy state, MKR tokens has been created and auctioned off to make up for the lost collateral value.

 See [Messari - MakerDAO releases plans to recapitalize the protocol through MKR auction](https://messari.io/report/makerdao-releases-plans-to-recapitalize-the-protocol-through-mkr-auction)